apiaryio/api-blueprint-rfcs/rfcs/0005-authentication-oauth2.md

 ## Abstract

-This RFC adds the "OAuth 2" authentication scheme for the Authentication framework proposed in RFC XXXX.
+This RFC adds the "OAuth 2" authentication scheme for the Authentication framework proposed in RFC 2.
 OAuth 2 is defined in [RFC 6749](http://tools.ietf.org/html/rfc6749).

 ## Motivation